TheLandfill/blender-vector-field/README.md

 calling the `generate_vector_field` function at the bottom of [`generate_vector_field.py`](generate_vector_field.py).

+# The Arrows

+The arrows can be any `.obj` you like, but you need to make sure to do two things:

+1. Export them so that the positive z direction is up and the positive x direction is forward.
+1. Do not export them with any materials or you're never going to have to search through thousands of unused materials to find the right one.

 # Notes

 First, you can and probably should use another programming language to generate